 - You’ll likely reduce your exposure to chemicals.
 Buying less plastic will cut your exposure to the numerous hormone-disrupting and carcinogenic chemicals that leach into your water and processed food.

 - You’ll feel better.
 Eco-guilt can weigh on you, and taking action to do the right thing ecologically is one effective way to address the climate anxiety so many of us feel.

 Remember, none of us is perfect, and the way our society is set up can make sustainable living very challenging.
 Don’t waste energy beating yourself up about what you don’t do and focus on what you can do.
 Below are the things that can make the greatest difference.

-Download this customizable worksheet to pinpoint the things in your own life that you can shift to make your day-to-day habits more sustainable.
-Click here to download the PDF: Sustainable Living Made Easier: A Customizable Worksheet
+I’ve created a free customizable worksheet to pinpoint the things in your own life that you can shift to make your day-to-day habits more sustainable.
+Click here to download the free PDF: Sustainable Living Made Easier: A Customizable Worksheet

 1. Start with Your Car

 If you don’t have a car-based lifestyle, move on to #2.
 And be pleased that you live somewhere that makes car-free living possible!